Humid subtropical climate: Characteristics

 In a humid subtropical climate, summers are typically long, hot and humid.
 A deep current of tropical air dominates the humid subtropics at the time of high sun, and daily intense (but brief) convective thundershowers are common.
-Monthly mean temperatures in winter are normally mild, however they may be cool at the northern edges of the humid subtropical zone.
+Monthly mean temperatures in winter are normally mild, however they may be cold at the northern edges of the humid subtropical zone.

 Rainfall often shows a summer peak in most humid subtropical climates, especially where there is a well developed monsoon (seasonal reversal of winds) such as in South Asia.
 Most summer rainfall occurs during thunderstorms that build up due to the intense surface heating and strong subtropical sun angle.
-Weak tropical lows that move in from adjacent warm tropical oceans, as well as occasional tropical cyclones often contribute to summer seasonal rainfall peaks such as occurs in the Florida in the United States and eastern Australia.
-Normally, winter is a drier season in most humid subtropical climates, however, some higher latitude subtropical climates in the interior of the southern United States, also have modest precipitation in winter as well.
+Weak tropical lows that move in from adjacent warm tropical oceans, as well as occasional tropical cyclones often contribute to summer seasonal rainfall peaks such as occurs in the US state of Florida as well as eastern Australia.
+Normally, winter is a drier season in most humid subtropical climates, however, some higher latitude subtropical climates in North America, East Asia, and Europe, also have modest precipitation in winter as well.

 Under the Holdridge life zones classification, the subtropical climates have a biotemperature between the frost or critical temperature line, 16 to 18 C (depending on locations in the world) and 24 °C, and these climates are humid (or even perhumid or superhumid) when the potential evapotranspiration (PET) ratio (= PET / Precipitation) is less than 1.
 In the Holdridge classification, the humid subtropical climates of the Koppen system coincide more or less with the subtropical and warm temperate life zones.